-IDDI Complimentary Webinar on Minimization
+IDDI Complimentary Webinar on Minimization.

 • Minimization method including demonstration of some of the advantages of minimization over permuted blocks, discussion of the implementation of the method and challenges related to minimization.